.env file.

 - Relational Databases — Use SQLite for local development or Postgres for production to store metadata, documents, and system state

-- Vector Stores — Store embeddings in LanceDB, PGVector, ChromaDB, FalkorDB, or Neptune Analytics for similarity search
+- Vector Stores — Store embeddings in LanceDB, PGVector, Qdrant, Redis, ChromaDB, FalkorDB, or Neptune Analytics for similarity search

-- Graph Stores — Build knowledge graphs with Kuzu, Kuzu-remote, Neo4j, Neptune, or Neptune Analytics to manage relationships and reasoning
+- Graph Stores — Build knowledge graphs with Kuzu, Kuzu-remote, Neo4j, Neptune, Neptune Analytics, or Memgraph to manage relationships and reasoning

 - Dataset Separation & Access Control — Configure dataset-level permissions and isolation